esimov/triangle/README.md

 $ triangle -in <input_folder> -out <output-folder>
 ```

-#### Pipe commands
+#### Pipe names
-The CLI tool accepts also pipe commands, which means you can use `stdin` and `stdout` without providing a value for the `-in` and `-out` flag directly since these defaults to `-`.
-For this reason is possible to use `curl` for example to get an image from the net and invoke the triangulation process over it directly without the need to download the image first and call **▲ Triangle** afterwards.
+The CLI tool accepts also pipe names, which means you can use `stdin` and `stdout` without providing a value for the `-in` and `-out` flag directly since these defaults to `-`.
+For this reason is possible to use `curl` for example to obtain an image from the internet and invoke the triangulation process over it directly without the need to download the image first and call **▲ Triangle** afterwards.

 Here are some examples using pipe names:
 ```bash